Causes of KCS or Dry Eyes and One Dog's Diagnosis

 My Journey With KCS

-This is my personal experience with discovering that my beloved Schnauzer had a condition called Keratoconjunctivitis Sicca, KCS, or extreme dry eye.
+This is my personal experience with discovering that my beloved miniature schnauzer had a condition called Keratoconjunctivitis Sicca (KCS) or extreme dry eye.
 It has been a long journey, with many visits to the veterinarian and some difficult decisions about medical care.
-Along the way, I learned volumes about this condition, available treatments, and how to help keep a dog comfortable when they have it.
-I divided my story up into two separate articles, this one and another that picks up from after my dog was diagnosed.
+Along the way, I learned volumes about this condition, available treatments, and how to help keep a dog comfortable when she or he has it.
+I divided my story into two separate articles, this one and another that picks up from after my dog was diagnosed.
 I hope you'll find some support by reading both of them.

 An Unexpected Trip to the Veterinary Clinic

 During the summer, I usually head for the farmers market early on Saturday mornings.
-One summer morning in 2012, as soon she woke up I saw that my miniature schnauzer Puppy Girl had something wrong.
-I knew that my plans to buy fresh tomatoes had abruptly changed.
-I'd be taking a trip to the veterinary clinic.
+One summer morning in 2012, I realized that something was wrong with the miniature schnauzer who shares my life, Puppy Girl.

-It was evident that something was very wrong with Puppy Girl's eyes, even before I could look closely at them.
+It was evident something was very wrong with Puppy Girl's eyes, even before I looked closely at them.
 Schnauzers routinely wake from a night’s sleep, or even from a brief nap, with a crusty substance in the corners of their eyes.
-(I always say I'm cleaning the “sleep” from her eyes.)
+(I always say I have to clean the “sleep” from her eyes.)

 That morning, the condition of both her eyes was markedly different.
-They were filled with thick mucus, and even after I gently washed it away with a soft cloth and warm water, she could barely open one eye at all and squinted with the other.
+They were filled with thick mucus.
+Even after I gently washed it away with a soft cloth and warm water, she could barely open one eye at all and squinted with the other, which indicated pain.
 The eye she could open slightly appeared inflamed, so my first thought was conjunctivitis.
 I took a quick look in my much-used copy of to check out potential canine eye disorders.
 Dog Owner's Home Veterinary Handbook

 This was, of course, after the crying, shaking, and panting caused by the sight of the animal clinic after our car turned into its drive.
 I’m referring to Puppy Girl’s behavior—not mine!
 She is afraid of both the animal clinic and the grooming “salon,” undoubtedly due to unpleasant memories of discomfort she’s experienced at both places.
 She obviously has excellent recall of injections and rectal thermometers!
 I always take a few baby wipes and a zip-up plastic bag when we visit the clinic in case her nervous tension leads to an impromptu potty break.
 Fortunately, there’s a grassy area beside the building!